-Skaters are encouraged to wear layers, with a sweater or jacket, gloves, and a hat/helmet.
+Skaters are encouraged to wear layers, with a sweater or jacket, waterproof pants, gloves, and a hat/helmet.
 As skaters warm up layers are often shed as the skater acclimates to the cold.
 As you move through our program and into our hockey or figure skating programs the skaters may be encouraged to change attire, however that will be determined with time.
 When it comes to ice skates, thin socks work best.

 What skates should I put my child in?

 If you have a new skater, we recommend figure skates for the first three sessions.
 Figure skates the skater to balance a little easier when they are first starting out.
 If the intention is to move the skater to hockey skates, speak with your coach to determine the right time for the transition and make sure the skater is aware of the differences between the two blades.
 This will prevent frustration and will prepare the skater for success.

 Skates should fit snug, we recommend one size smaller than the shoe size and thin socks or nylons are suggested.

 It is advised to rent skates from the beginning.
 Once the skater makes the choice between hockey and figure skating, buying can then be discussed.
 Our coaches have a lot of experience and can point you in the right direction with the skate brand and collection.

 66 100th St SW